himanshup/creatify/README.md

 # Spotify Playlist Creator

-Creates Spotify playlists based on an artist or with songs from Billboard's top 100.
+Create a Spotify plyalist based on an artist or with songs from Billboard's top 100.
 To create a playlist based on an artist, just type their name in the search bar and select the artist.
 You will then get a list of related artists and the option to get the top tracks for each artist.
 After getting the top tracks, you have the option to save the playlist on Spotify.
+You can also see your top tracks/artists and make a playlist with them.

 View it here https://playlistcreator.herokuapp.com/.
 You must be signed in to search for artists and create playlists.